 Keto Italian Chicken Skewers

 My Keto Italian Chicken Skewers are incredibly easy to make.
-Using just a few ingredients, I only have to spend 10 minutes preparing the marinade and a few more minutes cooking the skewers!
+With just a few ingredients, I only need 10 minutes to prepare the marinade and a few more minutes to cook the skewers!
 They are healthy, full of flavor and protein, and perfect for dinner and lunch boxes.

 This quick and easy recipe is a staple in my house.
 The best part is that it can be served as is or paired with many yummy side dishes.
 I love serving it with Keto Mashed Cauliflower and a light salad on the side.
 My trick is to cook a few extra skewers for salads and wraps during the week.